-- ongoing contacts with other mindfulness practitioners and teachers, built and maintained as a means to share experiences and learn collaboratively; and i. opportunity to reflect on/inquire into personal process in relation to personal mindfulness practice and mindfulness-based teaching practice; and ii. receiving periodic feedback on teaching through video recordings, supervisor sitting in on teaching sessions or co-teaching with reciprocal feedback'.
+- ongoing contacts with other mindfulness practitioners and teachers, built and maintained as a means to share experiences and learn collaboratively; and - regular supervision with an experienced mindfulness-based teacher including: - i. opportunity to reflect on/inquire into personal process in relation to personal mindfulness practice and mindfulness-based teaching practice; and - ii. receiving periodic feedback on teaching through video recordings, supervisor sitting in on teaching sessions or co-teaching with reciprocal feedback'.